nomeata/haskell-for-readers/haskell-for-readers.md

 Nevertheless it is hard to understand a programming paradigm without writing any code, so there will some amount of hands-on work to be done, especially early on, when we start with a introduction to basic functional programming.

 I expect the audience to be familiar with programming and computer science in general.

+The exercises are all very small, in the order of minutes, and meant to be done along the way.
+Sometimes later material refers to their results.

 The basics of functional programming
 ------------------------------------